covcom/205CDE/07 JS syntax/README.md

 Writing clean, readable, and error-free high-quality code is essential to maintainability.
 Therefore most languages now have automated syntax and style "checkers" called linters that code editors and IDEs can use to alert potential problems to programmers immediately when they are writing their code.

-One such linter for JavaScript is called [JSLint](http://www.jslint.com/), and it is built into C9 and enabled by default.
+One such linter for JavaScript is called [JSLint](http://www.jslint.com/), and it is built into most online IDEs and enabled by default.

 > [JSLint](http://www.jslint.com/) provides checks based on direct input, similar to HTML/CSS validation.

-Load up **notes.js** in C9 and you'll see immediately there are some highlights in the gutter.
+Load up **notes.js** and you'll see immediately there are some highlights in the gutter.
 If you move your mouse over you'll see some hints on the error.

 ![](.md_images/error.png)

-In general, C9 supports three types of identifiers:
+There are three types of identifiers:

 1. Informational: these are non-critical, non-dangerous updates about your code
 2. Warnings: these are potentially incorrect pieces of code
 3. Errors: these are incorrect lines of code that will almost certainly throw a runtime error when you try to run/compile your code

-> Click [here](https://docs.c9.io/docs/language-analysis) to visit the official documentation on C9.

-Preview **notes.html** in C9 and input some texts to prove the code is fully functional.
+Preview **notes.html** and input some texts to prove the code is fully functional.

 ![](.md_images/notes.png)